 Maine Teams Join on Food Fundraiser

-PORTLAND, ME - Maine Mariners Hockey, Portland Sea Dogs Baseball and Maine Red Claws Basketball teams are joining forces with Evergreen Credit Union to help Mainers in need of food.
+Portland, Maine - The Portland Sea Dogs along with the Maine Mariners and the Maine Red Claws are joining forces with Evergreen Credit Union to help Mainers in need of food.
 The "Fans for Food" campaign benefits Maine's Good Shepherd Food Bank and associated local food pantries.

-Good Shepherd Food Bank's President Kristen Miale states the help is needed and appreciated.

 Working together, campaign organizers encourage their fans and followers to donate on-line through a website managed by Good Shepherd.